1800Zeta/ActiveDirectory/README.md

 ​At this point we have AD deployed for the customer, it's secured using best practice.
 Security Logs are being exported to Microsoft Operations Management, processed and alerting where necessary.​  We have Intune in place for managing all clients and mobile devices. ​

-All client should be deployed using the latest Windows 10 deployment and patches.
+All client should be deployed using the latest Windows 10 Enterprise (key for AppLocker) deployment and patches.
 Selection of the Anti-Virus software is part of the low level design process.
 All client machines should have a TPM Module, BitLocker Drive Encryption and Secure Boot Enabled.
 Network Unlock feature can be deployed to save entering a PIN on a secured network (i.e. the office)

 ​Software to be deployed to clients:
  - Microsoft EMET